Establishing the Quantum Supremacy Frontier with a 281 Pflop/s Simulation: Implications and Conclusions

 \section{Implications and Conclusions}

-As we explore technologies beyond Moore's law, it is important to understand the potential advantages of quantum computing both in terms of time-to-solution and energy consumption.
+As we explore technologies beyond Moore's law, and in particular as we enter the NISQ era with quantum devices that surpass classical capabilities~\cite{arute2019quantum}, it is important to understand the potential advantages of quantum computing both in terms of time-to-solution and energy consumption.
 The research presented here also provides a comparison of different classical computing architectures, comparing Random Circuit Sampling implementations on both CPU and GPU based supercomputers (see Table~\ref{table:classical}).

 In conclusion, the implications of the proposed research are the following: